-Do you want your family members to share the same @<put your family name here> emails ?
+Do you want your tribe to share the same cool email addresses suffix like @smith.org, @smith.family, @thesmithes.club… ?

 You have several choices :

-3. let everyone choose their own email provider and use the common domain to redirect to/from them
+3. Let everyone choose their own email provider and redirect to/from the tribe’s domain.

 This article is a very draft description on how to do it the 3rd way.